Ibai Aguirre

-Ibai Aguirre Basurco (born 10 January 2007) is a Spanish footballer who plays as a midfielder for Real Sociedad C.
+Ibai Aguirre Basurco (born 10 January 2007) is a Spanish footballer who plays as a midfielder for Real Sociedad B.

+Education

+Alongside his football development in San Sebastián, Aguirre pursues higher education at university level.
+In addition to his athletic commitments, he studies Education due to his affection for working with children and it also helps him to disconnect from football.

 Career

 Born in Mutriku, Gipuzkoa, Basque Country, Aguirre was a youth graduate of Real Sociedad.
 He made his senior debut with the C-team on 16 February 2025, coming on as a second-half substitute in a 1–0 Segunda Federación away loss to CD Calahorra.

 After starting the 2025 pre-season with the reserves, Aguirre scored his first senior goal on 19 October of that year, netting the C's second in a 3–2 Tercera Federación away win over Club San Ignacio.
 He made his professional debut with the B-side on 5 November, starting in a 2–0 Segunda División home win over SD Huesca.

+Aguirre made his first team – and La Liga – debut on 4 April 2026, coming on as a late substitute for fellow youth graduate Beñat Turrientes in a 2–0 home win over Levante UD.